-Loras College is a test optional school.
+Loras College has a test optional admissions policy.
 Test optional schools allow students to choose if they want to submit ACT or SAT scores with their applications or not.

 In 2021, 32% of Loras College's first-year students submitted their SAT scores with their application.
 72% of admitted applicants sent ACT scores.

 To be competitive with other Loras College applicants, you should strive to earn between 980 and 1155 (or higher!) on the SAT.
 At Loras College 25% of admitted students scored higher than 1155 and 25% of scored lower than 980, but the majority of students scored somewhere in between these two numbers.The mean composite SAT score for a Loras College student is 1072.

 On the SAT Math Section, 25% of Loras College students scored 580 or higher and 75% of students scored 493 or higher.
 On the SAT Critical Reading section (formerly called the Verbal section), 25% of Loras College students scored 590 or higher, and 75% scored a 493 or higher.

 Preparing for the SAT can help raise your score, but it doesn't have to take up a lot of time.